Academic Scheduling: Overview

 Requesting an Alternate Final Exam Time

 - Instructors may request alternate final exam times in addition to the regularly-scheduled exam.
 Instructors must accommodate any student wishing to take the exam at the regularly-scheduled time.
+If all students in two or more sections are meeting together, guidelines for common final exams should be used.

 - Assignments are based on room availability.
 Requests should fall within the established final exam, three hour time blocks.